Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise

-In open-weight deployments, practitioners often seek to control model behavior after distribution, when retraining is infeasible.
-As a result, mechanisms that shape model inputs at inference time play a central role in determining downstream behavior.
-Because language models operate purely over token sequences and have no native understanding of conversational roles, chat templates serve as the mechanism that maps structured dialogue (user, assistant, system) into the serialized format models were trained to recognize~\cite{huggingface_chat_templates}.
-Models depend on correct formatting; incorrect patterns degrade performance or cause generation failures.
+Language models operate over token sequences and have no native understanding of conversational roles.
+Chat templates bridge this gap: they are programs that translate structured dialogue (user, assistant, system) into the serialized token format a model was trained to recognize~\cite{huggingface_chat_templates}.
+Models depend on this formatting, and incorrect patterns degrade performance or cause generation failures.

-Chat template implementations vary across the ecosystem, with some inference engines using JSON specifications, custom formats, or general-purpose templating languages.
-In GGUF, a single-file format for quantized open-weight models~\cite{huggingface_gguf}, templates are implemented as executable Jinja2 programs that run on every inference call.
+Template implementations vary across the ecosystem.
+Some inference engines use JSON specifications or custom formats; in GGUF, a single-file format for quantized open-weight models~\cite{huggingface_gguf}, templates are Jinja2 programs stored as metadata alongside model weights, tokenizer configuration, and architecture parameters.
 Jinja2 supports conditionals, loops, macros, and string manipulation, enabling capabilities users rely on, such as tool calling, reasoning modes, and multimodal input handling.

-In GGUF files, templates are stored as metadata alongside model weights, tokenizer configuration, and architecture parameters.
 This design packages all components required for deployment into a single distributable artifact.
-Appendix~\ref{app:gguf} describes the format structure in detail.
+Appendix~\ref{app:gguf} details the file structure.

-Inference engines execute templates using Jinja2 implementations (such as minja, used by llama.cpp) or their own template systems.
-Because templates execute before user input is processed, any injected content enters the model's context as part of the prompt structure and it is not subject to input-level guardrails.
-Users generally assume that bundled templates match what the model was trained to expect, ensuring correct tokenization and access to model-specific features.
-Although alternative specifications exist, bundled templates remain the practical default for many deployments.
-No standard mechanism exists to verify template contents, leaving this trust largely unexamined.
+Inference engines execute these templates using their own Jinja2 implementations before user input reaches the model.
+Because the template output becomes part of the prompt structure, any content the template injects enters the model's context upstream of input-level guardrails.
+Users generally assume that a bundled template is purely a formatting layer, applying role markers and structural conventions for correct model behavior.
+The possibility that it contains conditional logic with attacker-controlled payloads falls outside this mental model.